whiteb3ar/itechconfessional/README.md

 ##how to launch:

-run from server folder
+run from /server folder
   >npm install

   >npm start

-run from client folder
+run from /client folder
   >npm install

   >npm run start-watch